Future of Synthetic Food Colors: Beyond Petroleum-based Dyes

 • Citrus Red No.2: It is known to have several carcinogenic properties.

-What Kind of Alternatives can Replace Petroleum-based Artificial Food Colors?
+What Kind of Alternatives Can Replace Petroleum-based Artificial Food Colors?

 A number of alternatives are already making rounds as alternatives to synthetic pigments.
 Broadly, they can be classified into synthetic and natural food coloring agents.
 Here is a closer look: